About The tidal wave

 A few years ago, I came to live on the north coast of Cornwall.
 Here, I found a land of mystery, myth and the haunting cry of seabirds.
 A revelation which had a profound effect on my work as a glass designer and artist.

-I work from home in my specially designed studio; a tranquil place where I always feel at peace with the world and become engrossed in the process of creativity.
+I work from home in my specially designed studio; a tranquil place where I always feel at peace with the world and where I’m able to immerse myself in the process of creativity.

-My passion for kiln work started as a hobby but after a two day taster course in glass fusing I got the bug, bought a small kilm and started to teach myself making many mistakes on the way!
+My passion for kiln work started as a hobby but after a two day taster course in glass fusing I caught the bug, bought a small kilm and started to teach myself whilst making many mistakes on the way!

-Mistakes can be good because glass can be fused several times and ‘getting it wrong’ can be a source of inspiration for another direction with my work.
+Mistakes can be positive and getting things wrong can be a source of inspiration for alternative ideas.